-I am an integrative counsellor having completed my Foundation Degree with the University of Plymouth.
-I have extensive experience in working with children and young people from the age of 8 years old upwards.
-As an integrative counsellor I draw upon a range of theories to build a unique framework for my individual client's needs, including transactional analysis, cognitive behavioural therapy, psychodynamic and a person-centred approach.
+I am an integrative counsellor having completed my studies with the University of Plymouth.
+I have extensive experience in working with children and young people from the age of 6 years old upwards.
+As an integrative counsellor I draw upon a range of theories to build a unique framework for my individual client's needs, including Play therapy, transactional analysis, cognitive behavioural therapy, psychodynamic and a person-centred approach.

 I`m also an experienced counsellor for adults with a wide range of issues including anxiety, depression, post-traumatic stress disorder, addictions and anger management.

 More recently, I have been a counsellor within a well known organisation for children and young adults.
-Within this role, I have gained a wealth of experience in helping young people express their feelings and emotions using a range of creative media including expressive arts, sand play, music and role play.
+Within this role, I have gained a wealth of experience in helping young people express their feelings and emotions using a range of creative media including expressive arts, sand play, music, role play and therapy dogs.

-I`m a passionate counsellor and strongly believes in equality and inclusion for all, therefore, I strive to provide a safe, non-judgemental space which is tailored to suit my clients unique and individual needs.
+I`m a passionate counsellor and strongly believe in equality and inclusion for all, therefore, I strive to provide a safe, non-judgemental space which is tailored to suit my clients unique and individual needs.

 Training, qualifications & experience